nicolastiennguyen/rufus/README.md

 ## Getting Started

+1. Fork and clone the repo.
+Then navigate to the root directory.
-Run `npm install` to retrieve dependencies and then in the terminal, run the script `npm run print` to figure out if it was indeed Rufus or not.
+2. Run `npm install` to retrieve dependencies.
+3. In the terminal, run the script `npm run print` to figure out if it was indeed Rufus or not.